appliedbinf/el_gato/docs/input_output.md

 Index files allow programs that can read them to work with the data in the associated files.

 #### report.json
-Each sample outputs a JSON file that contains relevant information about the run, which will be included in the report PDF. [reporting_module.md]
+Each sample outputs a JSON file that contains relevant information about the run, which will be included in the [PDF report.](reporting_module.md)

 * Report Summary page: Summary of el_gato and complete ST profile for each sample included in the report.